-- 70. For any transgender minor who is not yet receiving puberty blockers or hormones at the effective date of the transgender medical bans, they will not be able to obtain such treatment from a Florida doctor regardless of medical necessity. - 71.
-The transgender medical bans ignore the established medical and scientific consensus that these treatments are medically necessary, safe, and effective for the treatment of gender dysphoria. - 72.
-The transgender medical bans are in direct conflict with state laws ensuring that parents have the right to make medical decisions for their adolescent children.
+94. Transgender minors who were not yet receiving puberty blockers or hormones when the transgender medical bans took effect are barred from obtaining such treatment from a Florida doctor regardless of medical necessity.

+95. The transgender medical bans ignore the established medical and scientific consensus that these treatments are medically necessary, safe, and effective for the treatment of gender dysphoria.

+96. The transgender medical bans are in direct conflict with state laws ensuring that parents have the right to make medical decisions for their adolescent children.
 See Florida Statutes 1014.02 (which provides that "it is a fundamental right of parents to direct the upbringing, education, and care of their minor children."); Florida Statutes 1014.03 ("The state, any of its political subdivisions, any other governmental entity, or any other institution may not infringe on the fundamental rights of a parent to direct the upbringing, education, health care, and mental health of his or her minor child[.]") (emphasis added).